bynnchapu/LXC-script/README.md

 LXC-script
 ==========

-Script for building test environ on LXC
+Scripts for building and starting test monitoring servers environ on LXC.